josehoras/Traffic-Sign-Classifier/writeup.md

 Here are the results of the prediction:
 ![im](writeup_images/predictions.jpg "j")

 As mentioned above, I was very happy to find 100% accuracy in the pictures I took on my neighbourhood and some from the web.
-However I choose to focus on the more challenging cases for this project.
+However I decided to focus on the more challenging cases for this project.
 Here the accuracy was 60%.

 The main factor for improving this accuracy was the data augmentation process.
 As mentioned before, data augmentation did not improve the validation accuracy (it was already around 95%).
 However, without this step, only the"Yield" sign picture I took with my camera was recognized.
 That difference surprised me, and I decided to explore what effect each of my new dataset had: